Western Illinois Leathernecks men's basketball: CBI results

 The Leathernecks have appeared in two College Basketball Invitationals.
 Their combined record is 0–2.

 The Basketball Classic results

 The Leathernecks have appeared in The Basketball Classic one time.
 Their record is 0–1.

 NCAA Division II Tournament results

 The Leathernecks have appeared in three NCAA Division II Tournaments.
 Their combined record is 2–4.

+NAIA tournament results

+The Leathernecks have appeared in seven NAIA tournaments.
+Their combined record is 18–7.